awslabs/data-on-eks/website/docs/blueprints/job-schedulers/self-managed-airflow.md

 ### Login to Airflow Web UI

-This deployment creates an Ingress object with public LoadBalancer(internet-facing) for demo purpose For production workloads, you can modify `airflow-values.yaml` to choose `internal` LB.
+This deployment creates an Ingress object with public LoadBalancer(internal # Private Load Balancer can only be accessed within the VPC) for demo purpose
+For production workloads, you can modify `airflow-values.yaml` to choose `internal` LB.
 In addition, it's also recommended to use Route53 for Airflow domain and ACM for generating certificates to access Airflow on HTTPS port.

 Execute the following command to get the ALB DNS name